 Oligodactyly is the presence of fewer than five fingers or toes on the hand or foot.
-One of the more common types of oligodactyly is known as thumb hypoplasia/aplasia, in which the thumb has an abnormal appearance is completely absence.
+One of the more common types of oligodactyly is known as thumb hypoplasia/aplasia, in which the thumb is either smaller than it should be or is completely absence.

 What Causes Oligodactyly?